 People tend to act more quickly when they believe that the thing they want is about to disappear.
 The fear of not having something can drive people to take action when they wouldn’t have otherwise acted.

 Our brain releases dopamine in response to a potential reward, which causes our behaviour to be rewarded by the prospect of a new thing.
 It’s FOMO (fear of missing out).

 PR professionals often base their PR strategies on the creation of artificial scarcity.
 We know that the more scarce something is, the more people want it.

 In a world where everything has become so readily available, it isn’t hard to understand why many PR professionals, communicators, and marketers use artificial scarcity as a weapon in their arsenal.

 We apply artificial scarcity in many ways, such as limiting quantities, expiry offers, exclusive stories, rare occurrences, etc.

 I once created an invite-only waiting list for a new streaming service.
 Your place on the waiting list was partially determined by your number of social followers and the number of followers of the person who invited you.
 The scarcity of available seats sparked intense anticipation.
-3Creating the waiting list was a rough learning experience.
+4Creating the waiting list was a rough learning experience.
 The launch exceeded all expectations; however, the streaming service didn’t.
-While the launch was successful, it also resulted in … Continue reading
+While the launch was successful, it also resulted in managing … Continue reading

 Ethics of Artificial Scarcity